 I trust you have heard of the King of fruits.
 Even if you’ve never tasted it you’re sure to have smelled it at some time in South East Asia.
 The Kampot province in the South of Cambodia is renowned for its durian fruit and Cambodians are really proud of it.

-It’s not cheap at $4-$5 per kilo, which is more than a half day’s minimum wage in Cambodia, but durian fanatics instantly recognize the quality.
+It’s not cheap at $4-$5 per kilo, which is more than a half day’s minimum wage in Cambodia.
+Even more so, since on whole Durian easily weighs several kilos.
+Nevertheless, durian fanatics instantly recognize the quality and gladly pay up.
 And as long as you’re trying durian for the first time, why not start with the best?

 More than 13 must-eat Cambodian food

 Yes, there’s more!
-Street side snacking is a way of life in Cambodia so what about all the Khmer snacks that are sold at the ubiquitous street food stands?
+Street side snacking is a way of life in Cambodia so what about all the Khmer snacks sold at the ubiquitous street food stands?

 There’s Chek Chien, ripe bananas dipped in sweet batter and then crispy fried.
 Best to eat while it’s piping hot.
 If you’re on a sugar crave then how about some Nom Kong?
-Light and fluffy donuts that are sugar dusted, honey glazed or covered in caramelized palm sugar.
+Light and fluffy sugar dusted donuts, or honey glazed or covered in caramelized palm sugar.
 You’ll be licking your fingers and keep coming back for more.

 Or one of my favorites, Green Mango Salad, because it’s so refreshing in the Cambodian heat.
 That said, the chilies can easily make you break out in a sweat.
 And then there’s Twa ko, sometimes called Kwah ko, Cambodian homemade sausage from beef or pork and various spices.

-So, that rounds up my list of 13+ must eat Cambodian food.
+That rounds up my list of must eat Cambodian food.
 Feeling hungry yet?
 What other dishes should be in this list?
 Let us know in the comments below.
 We would love to hear from you.